andresrgallo/teach-me-app/README.md

 - Planning to integrate Skype for a fast and easy way of communication without leaving the app.
 - Integrate email system so Users can communicate with each other without leaving the app.
 - Improve admin features buy building an easy to manage panel interface.

+### Extra notes (May be some Heroku bugs)

+- Used css grid for profiles views and they work perfectly under my local host but not at herokus app page.
+- Favicon does not display too